DadaMonad/dadamonad.github.io/yjs/about.md

 Unlike other frameworks, Yjs supports P2P message propagation and is not bound to a specific communication protocol.
 Therefore, Yjs is extremely scalable and can be used in a wide range of application scenarios.

 We support several communication protocols as so called *Connectors*.
-You find a bunch of Connectors in the [y-connectors](https://github.com/rwth-acis/y-connectors) repository.
-Currently supported communication protocols:
+You can create your own connector too - as it is described [here](https://dadamonad.github.io/yjs/connector/Howto-create-your-own-Connector.html).
+Currently, we support the following communication protocols:
 * [XMPP-Connector](http://xmpp.org) - Propagates updates in a XMPP multi-user-chat room
-* [WebRTC-Connector](http://peerjs.com/) - Propagate updates directly with WebRTC
+* [WebRTC-Connector](http://peerjs.com) - Propagate updates directly with WebRTC
 * [IWC-Connector](http://dbis.rwth-aachen.de/cms/projects/the-xmpp-experience#interwidget-communication) - Inter-widget Communication

 You can use Yjs client-, and server- side.
 You can get it as via npm, and bower.
 We even provide a polymer element for Yjs!